 As enterprises increasingly shift to the cloud and introduce multiple cloud vendors, cost is becoming a significant concern.
-Cloud sprawl - unmaintained orphaned applications and instances left always-on are the equivalent of leaving the car running while parked up.

 In this article, we will take a look at some common best practises and why we think cost management is going wrong!